dnzckn/BasicBO/README.md

 2. ### Parameter Space

    - **Parameters**: x, y
-   - **Bounds**: Both x and y range from -1 to 1.
+   - **Bounds**: Both x and y range from -1 to 1. n.b. the params nor bounds need not be normalized.

-   A well-defined, normalized parameter space ensures the optimizer operates within a finite and manageable domain.

 3. ### Grid Sweep (Reference Baseline)